yaybu/touchdown/docs/config/provisioner/targets.rst

         When used like this a connection will be made to host2.
 From there a second connection will be made from host2 to host1.
-This will be tunnelled inside the first connection using the ``direct-tcpip`` feature of SSH.
+This will be tunneled inside the first connection using the ``direct-tcpip`` feature of SSH.

         Instead of passing a ``hostname`` you can pass ``instance``.
 This lets